travis-ci/docs-travis-ci-com/user/deployment-v2/providers/elasticbeanstalk.md

 ## Controlling which files are included in the zip archive

-You can control which files are included in the zip archive you upload with `.ebignore` and `.gitignore`, as described in the [AWS CLI documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
+You can control which files are included in the `.zip` archive you upload with `.ebignore` and `.gitignore`, as described in the [AWS CLI documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).

 {% include deploy/shared.md %}